 3. Enable Participation in Elite Communities

-High-end NFTs often allow owners to be part of exclusive ‘communities’, which adds an air of prestige to the assets.
-A famous example of this is Bored Ape Yacht Club, which operates a Discord server filled with other Bored Ape owners, including celebrities and high-profile names.
-Owners also gain access to ‘The Bathroom’, a community-driven graffiti board.
+High-end NFTs often allow owners to be part of exclusive ‘communities’, adding prestige to the assets.
+A famous example is Bored Ape Yacht Club, which operates a Discord server filled with other Bored Ape owners, including celebrities and high-profile names.
+Owners also access ‘The Bathroom,’ a community-driven graffiti board.

 4. Can Support Creators

-You may wish to purchase the best NFT to invest in so that you can support a creator that you’re a fan of.
+You may wish to purchase the best NFT to invest in to support a creator you’re a fan of.
 NFTs have proven to be a fantastic way for creators to publish work and for fans to show their support by buying the work.

 5. Easy to Display Ownership

-Finally, since NFTs are ‘non-fungible’ by design, many NFT owners will display their assets as their profile pictures on social media.
-This highlights to others the prestigious NFT that they own – and the NFT cannot be copied because ownership is solidified through blockchain technology.
+Finally, since NFTs are ‘non-fungible’ by design, many NFT owners will display their assets as profile pictures on social media.
+This highlights to others the prestigious NFT they own – and the NFT cannot be copied because blockchain technology has solidified ownership.

 How does it work?

 NFTs are “minted” or created on individual project websites.
-You can either buy a newly minted NFT from the creator or you can go to a marketplace such as OpenSea.
+You can buy a newly minted NFT from the creator or go to a marketplace such as OpenSea.
 This process mirrors how companies sell shares of stock.
-When a company forms it mints shares and ascribes value to them.
+When a company forms, it mints shares and ascribes value to them.
 Early investors can purchase shares directly from a company.
 Once the company goes public, anyone can buy shares via a brokerage platform like TD Ameritrade.

 Will this continue as the practical application of NFTs evolve?
 Only time will tell.